 That aside it's an easy going plant which is often scented and helps to welcome in the season's change by flowering Aug - Oct.
 Flowers usually before the leaves.
 It sets seed freely and the seed germinates well.

 Above the third plant in is the darkest I've seen.
-The fourth is from Tilebarn nursery (now closed).
+The fourth and fifth is from Tilebarn nursery (now closed).